srobfr/ioc-core/README.md

         // This config will be available in all components in core.config
         foo: "bar",
         foo2: "bar2"
+    };

+    // Load one component and its dependencies core.load("myComponent").then(function(myComponent) {
+        // Here you can use myComponent.
     });

-    // Load every components
+    // Load multiple components
-    core.init()
-        // init() returns a promise, so use this to rethrow any error thrown during init().
-        .done();
+    core.load("myComponent", "otherComponent").spread(function(myComponent, otherComponent) {
+        // Here you can use myComponent and otherComponent.
+    });

+    // ...or using an array :
+    core.load(["myComponent", "otherComponent"]).spread(function(myComponent, otherComponent) {
+        // Here you can use myComponent and otherComponent.
+    });

 ## Components

 Every component should respect one of the following formats :

-    var foo = require('bar');
-    // requires...

-    // Specify any required components in the constructor parameters var MyComponent = function MyComponent(core, componentName, otherComponent) {
-        // Here you can use componentName and otherComponent, which are instances of ComponentClass and OtherComponent.
-        // You can also use core.config, which is the object initially passed to your core constructor.
-        // core.components contains a map of all instanciated components.

-        console.log(core.config.foo); // Displays "bar"
-        console.log(core.components.otherComponent === otherComponent); // true
-        console.log(core.components.myComponent === this); // true

-        // "core" as constructor parameter is optional.
-In fact, core is just one of the available components.
-    };

-    module.exports = MyComponent;

-Or :

-    var foo = require('bar');

-    function MyComponent(core, componentName, otherComponent) {
+    function MyComponent(componentName, otherComponent) {
+        // Component code
     }

-    module.exports = MyComponent;

-## Events

-The core object emits events which can be used by other components :

-    core.eventsEmitter.once("initialized", function() {
-        // Here all the components are initialized.
-    });